terrybrashaw/Wrest/Gameplay.md

 ### Gunplay ###
 - Recoil does not reset automatically.
-- 2 modes of shooting, hipfire and ADS (aiming-down-sights).
+- 2 modes of shooting: hipfire and ADS (aiming-down-sights).
-- Hipfire is pinpoint accurate; massive recoil.
-- ADS is pinpoint accurate; reduced recoil.
 - Crosshairs will show for hipfiring.
+- Hipfire:
+    - 100% accurate
+    - Massive recoil
+- ADS:
+    - 100% accurate
+    - Normal recoil
+    - Slight amount of zoom

 ### Ammo Mechanics ###